prisms-center/CASMcode_crystallography/python/doc/usage/prim.rst

 The `factor group` of the prim is the set of transformations, with translation lying within the primitive unit cell, that leave the lattice vectors, basis site coordinates, and all DoF invariant.
 It is found by a check of the combination of lattice point group operations and translations between basis sites.
 For cluster expansions of global crystal properties, such as the energy, the cluster basis functions are constructed to have the same symmetry as the prim factor group.

-The factor group can be generated using the :func:`~casm.xtal.make_factor_group` method, and a description of the operations printed using :class:`~casm.xtal.SymInfo` (described :ref:`previously <lattice-symmetry-operation-information>`):
+The factor group can be generated using the :func:`~libcasm.xtal.make_factor_group` method, and a description of the operations printed using :class:`~libcasm.xtal.SymInfo` (described :ref:`previously <lattice-symmetry-operation-information>`):

     >>> i = 1
     >>> factor_group = xtal.make_factor_group(prim)